galaxyproject/training-material/topics/assembly/tutorials/flye-assembly/tutorial.md

 > ### {% icon hands_on %} Hands-on: Data upload from JGI website
 >
-> 1. Create a JGI account in registration page of JGI : [JGI registration](https://contacts.jgi.doe.gov/registration/new)
+> 1. Create a JGI account in registration page of JGI: [JGI registration](https://contacts.jgi.doe.gov/registration/new)
 > 2. Sign in JGI Genome Portal [JGI Genome Portal](https://genome.jgi.doe.gov/portal/)
-> 3. Genome assembly is available here : [JGI Mucor mucedo](https://genome.jgi.doe.gov/portal/Mucmuc1/Mucmuc1.download.html)
+> 3. Genome assembly is available here: [JGI Mucor mucedo](https://genome.jgi.doe.gov/portal/Mucmuc1/Mucmuc1.download.html)
 > 4. Import fasta assembly file `Mucmuc1_AssemblyScaffolds.fasta` on your computer locally
 > 5. Upload this file on Galaxy
+> 6. Check that the datatype is `fasta`
 >
-> 2. Check that the datatype is `fasta`
->
 >    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="datatypes" %}
 >
->
 {: .hands_on}

-# Genome Assembly

-## Assembly with **Flye**
+# Genome Assembly with **Flye**

 We will use *Flye*, a de novo assembler for single molecule sequencing reads, such as those produced by PacBio and Oxford Nanopore Technologies.
 It is designed for a wide range of datasets, from small bacterial projects to large mammalian-scale assemblies.
 The package represents a complete pipeline: it takes raw PacBio / ONT reads as input and outputs polished contigs.
 Flye also has a special mode for metagenome assembly.
-All informations about Flye assembler are here : [Flye](https://github.com/fenderglass/Flye/).
+All informations about Flye assembler are here: [Flye](https://github.com/fenderglass/Flye/).

 > ### {% icon hands_on %} Hands-on: Assembly
 >